SiLab-Bonn/Embedded-System-Lab/docs/source/smu.rst

 .. admonition:: Exercise 2.
 Automatic current range selection

   #.
-Implement an "autoranging" functionality in the scan loop.
+Implement an "auto-ranging" functionality in the scan loop.
 Measure the diode I-V curve again and plot linear and log current scales.
   #.
 Now consider the precision of the current measurement.
 Repeat each current measurement 100 times and plot the standard deviation as error bars (choose a large voltage step size to limit the scan time).
 Compare the error to the theoretical limit given by the quantization error (see Exercise 0).
 What additional noise sources have to be considered?
   #.
 Improve the measurement precision by averaging over a number of current readings for each voltage step.
 Consider to adjust the number of averages according to the measurement range to optimize the scan time.
   #.
 Redo the diode I-V curve with the optimized scan loop and minimum voltage step size.
 Examine the curve at the points where the current range changes (also plot the derivative).
 How good do the |RSNS| resistor values match?